science-for-democracy/mapof-elections/docs/_sources/installation.rst

 Installation
 ============

-Mapof-election is hosted on `PyPI <https://pypi.org/project/mapof-elections/>`_ you can thus easily install it by using:
+Mapof-elections is hosted on `PyPI <https://pypi.org/project/mapof-elections/>`_ you can thus easily install it by using:

 .. code-block:: shell